Davenporten/noddle/README.md

 # noddle
+### Distributed AI inference: a compute collective

-A distributed AI inference network — a compute cooperative where users run nodes that collectively perform AI inference.
+A distributed AI inference network where users run nodes that collectively perform AI inference.
 No single company controls it.
 The people running the infrastructure are the users.

 Read [ARCHITECTURE.md](./ARCHITECTURE.md) for a detailed breakdown of how the system works.